-- 3. Does the pupil have a special educational needs statement and / or have the needs identified matched the provision put in place? - 4.
+- 3. Does the pupil have an EHCP, or has the needs identified matched the provision put in place? - 4.
 In the case of a pupil who is believed to present a risk of behaviour that might place others at risk if not appropriately managed, has a risk assessment been completed with information from all staff involved with the pupil to decide a school risk management strategy? - 5.
 Do all the staff consider risk reduction options related to curriculum access? - 6.
 Do all the staff have access to the information in the risk assessment and consider the implications of this information in helping to secure a safe environment? - 7.
-Has the use of Restricted Physical Interventions RPI being recorded (Part A/B Incident Sheet)? - 8.
+Has the use of restricted physical interventions been recorded on CPOMS? - 8.
 Does the school have a process for monitoring the use of unplanned and planned physical intervention with reports to the governing body? - 9.
-Do you have a complaints procedure to deal with any disputes or concerns?
+Does the school have a complaints procedure to deal with any disputes or concerns?